Madeleine de Verchères: Later life

-François, Madeleine's father, died on 16 February 1700, and his pension of 1000 livres was transferred to Madeleine due to her leadership in 1692, on the condition that she provide for her mother.
+When Verchères's father died on 16 February 1700 his pension of 1000 livres was transferred to her, due to her leadership in 1692, on the condition that she provide for her mother.

-Madeleine managed Verchères until her marriage in September 1706 to Pierre-Thomas Tarieu de La Pérade, who was a lieutenant in the regular troops of New France.
+She managed Verchères until her marriage in September 1706 to Pierre-Thomas Tarieu de La Pérade, who was a lieutenant in the regular troops of New France.
 He was the son of Thomas de Lanouguère, an administrator of the colony who descended from an old noble family in France.
-The couple moved to Sainte-Anne-de-la-Pérade, Quebec, where Tarieu was co-seigneur.
-Madeleine's seigneury at Verchères was transferred to her new husband.
-The complex land titles led to numerous lawsuits over the course of her life, and Madeleine sailed to France at least three times to represent herself and her husband in court.
+The couple moved to Sainte-Anne-de-la-Pérade, where Tarieu was co-seigneur.

+Her seigneury at Verchères was transferred to her new husband.
+The complex land titles led to numerous lawsuits over the course of her life, and Verchères sailed to France at least three times to represent herself and her husband in court.

-Marie-Madeleine died at Sainte-Anne-de-la-Pérade on 8 August 1747 at age 69.
+Verchères died at Sainte-Anne-de-la-Pérade on 8 August 1747 at age 69.
 She was buried beneath her pew at Sainte-Anne-de-la-Pérade.
-Pierre-Thomas died 26 January 1757 at age 79.